 May is National Foster Care Month, a time to recognize the challenges that children and youth in foster care face, along with roles of foster parents.
-Unfortunately, the 25,000 youth that age out of the foster care system in the United States each year continue to face daunting challenges; many reach their 18 birthdays alone, under-skilled, and unprepared for independent adult life.
+Each year, the 25,000 youth who age out of the foster care system continue to face daunting challenges.
+Many reach their 18 birthdays alone, under-skilled, and unprepared for independent adult life.
 PRIDE Industries is passionate about supporting youth transitioning out of foster care.

 Supporting Youth Transitioning Out of Foster Care

 Charmaine is a young woman who has displayed incredible resilience throughout her life.
 At a young age, she entered foster care and stayed until she aged out at 18 as a young adult.
-With no financial and emotional support, Charmaine became homeless, living in her car until it was towed and occasionally sleeping on friends’ couches.
+With no financial and emotional support, Charmaine became homeless.
+She lived in her car until it was towed, occasionally sleeping on friends’ couches.
 Facing an arrest warrant for missing a court date, she was unable to get a job.

-Seeking a fresh start, Charmaine relocated to the Sacramento, CA area and sought help from Grace City, a youth support center, in 2017.
+Seeking a fresh start, Charmaine relocated to Sacramento and sought help from Grace City, a youth support center, in 2017.
 They provided her with a Youth Advocate to help connect her with resources, including a referral to PRIDE Industries’ Youth Services Program, which offers support and job assistance to teenagers transitioning out of foster care.

 PRIDE Job Developer/Transitional Coordinator, Danielle Anderson, began meeting with Charmaine once a week.
 PRIDE’s Job Developers act as mentors to participants in the Youth Services Program, helping them learn life skills while providing ongoing support.